-Tanter has long argued that the United States should support Iranian opposition groups.
-At a Middle East Forum conference in March, Tanter told the audience that if U.S. policy "led rather than followed" the Iranian street, the situation in Iran could be comparable to 1979, referencing the 1979 revolution that ousted the U.S. supported Shah from power.
-"As in the revolution of 1979, Iranians again want regime change and today's opposition is inclusive, whereas the 1999 and 2003 protests lacked the broad coalition present in 1979.
-Today's street protests need to hear more from the United States to broaden the coalition," explained a Middle East Forum summary of Tanter's remarks.
+Tanter has been a proponent of the United States explicitly supporting Iranian opposition groups.
+At a Middle East Forum conference in March 2010 and in the wake of the "Green movement" protests inside Iran, Tanter told the audience that "if U.S. policy led rather than followed the Iranian street, the situation in Iran could be comparable to 1979: As in the revolution of 1979, Iranians again want regime change and today's opposition is inclusive, whereas the 1999 and 2003 protests lacked the broad coalition present in 1979.
+Today's street protests need to hear more from the United States to broaden the coalition."

-"Empowerment requires working with Iranian opposition groups in general and with the main opposition in particular.
+Both NCRI and the MEK also figured prominently during a 2005 IPC National Press Club briefing.
+Tanter opined at the meeting: "Empowerment requires working with Iranian opposition groups in general and with the main opposition in particular.
 The National Council of Resistance of Iran (NCRI) and the Mujahedeen-e Khalq (MEK) are not only the best source for intelligence on Iran's potential violations of the nonproliferation regime.
 The NCRI and MEK are also a possible ally of the West in bringing about regime change in Tehran."

 In April 2005, for example, the IPC convened a briefing at the invitation of the Iran Human Rights and Democracy Caucus of the U.S. House of Representatives, which was co-chaired by former Rep. Tom Tancredo (R-CO) and Rep. Bob Filner (D-CA).
 During the event, Tancredo raised the issue of the terrorist designation of Iran's main opposition group, the Mujahedeen e-Khalq organization (MEK), and IPC panelists concurred on the need to remove it from the U.S. Foreign Terrorist Organizations list.
 Rep. Tancredo claimed that the MEK was designated not because it was involved in terrorist activities, but because the Clinton administration sought to curry favor with the Iranian regime.

-According to an IPC press release, Tanter told Tancredo and other Caucus members: "While Iran's nuclear clock is ticking very fast, the clock for a regime change is much too slow," he said.
+According to an IPC press release, Tanter told Tancredo and other Caucus members: "While Iran's nuclear clock is ticking very fast, the clock for a regime change is much too slow."
 "And if Iran were to acquire the bomb before the people are able to change the regime, it might obtain a new lease on life, act to extend the Iranian Revolution throughout the region, and threaten U.S. interests in countries like Iraq, Afghanistan, Pakistan, Saudi Arabia, Jordan, and Israel."

-Explaining the new IPC white paper, Tanter stated: "The Islamist nature of the regime takes on enhanced importance because Iran is on the road to acquiring nuclear weapons, and there are few exit ramps along the way."
-Tanter said, "Given the Islamist character of the Iranian regime and its nuclear potential, only regime change ends the threat of a nuclear-armed Islamist Iran.
+Explaining the new IPC white paper, Tanter stated, "The Islamist nature of the regime takes on enhanced importance because Iran is on the road to acquiring nuclear weapons, and there are few exit ramps along the way."
+Tanter went on, "Given the Islamist character of the Iranian regime and its nuclear potential, only regime change ends the threat of a nuclear-armed Islamist Iran.
 Diplomacy and military strikes would only delay the onset of the Iranian regime acquisition of nuclear arms."